-Once you've arrived, make sure you complete all these relevant steps to ensure your first week runs smoothly.
+Once you are ready, make sure you complete all these relevant steps to ensure your first week runs smoothly.

 Need help?
 Use our Virtual Smart Bar for support.

 As part of your first week, you will be required to complete a number of subject and course-specific online sessions to find out about your course and get to know your lecturers.

 You can find out more about what your teaching experience will be like and we've also created a guide to digital learning.

 Your induction timetable will be live in early September and you'll find it on your school or department homepage.

 You will be able to access Moodle – our online learning platform – the next working day after you have completed online registration.